jhidalgoesp/statistics-msig/README.md

 # statistics-msig
-Statistic course of the, master in management of information systems Espol, repository
+Statistic course of the master in management of information systems Espol.